Home / Physics / Hooke’s Law

 Elastic Energy

-When spring is deformed, work is being done on it.
-This work is manifested in the form of elastic potential energy stored by the spring.
-By definition, work done is the change in potential energy.
-As the deformation is removed, energy is released as the potential energy is converted into kinetic energy.
+When a spring is stretched or compressed, work is done on it.
+The work done on a spring is stored as elastic potential energy.
+As the deformation is removed, energy is released, and the potential energy is converted into kinetic energy.
 The work done W in compressing or extending the spring by a distance x is given by,

 W = ΔPE = ½kx2